GSA/piv-guides/_devconfig/ssh-all.md

 These steps will help you to:

   * Authenticate your PIV/CAC
-  * Ensure that your computer and Jump server recognize your PIV/CAC
+  * Ensure that your Windows computer and Jump server recognize your PIV/CAC
   * Enable the correct drivers on your computer so you can use SSH for remote access

 #### Install PuTTY-CAC